-Creating your brand can seem daunting, at first.
+Creating a brand strategy template can seem daunting at first.

 Where do you start?

-The first place most people think about is hiring a designer to create a website and logo.
+The first place most people think about is hiring a designer to create a website and logo design.

-But, if you want to create a strong brand, your website and logo are the last steps in the branding process.
+But, if you want to create a lasting brand, your website and logo are the last steps in the brand strategy process.

-Instead, if you want to create a strong brand, you’ll need to start with your overall strategy.
-Use the brand strategy template provided in this post to put together yours!
+Instead, if you want to build a strong brand, you’ll need to start with your overall brand strategy.
+Use the free brand strategy template provided in this post to get your brand vision on paper!

 What is a Brand Strategy?